ASFHyP3/hyp3/docs/deployments/JPL-deployment.md

 # Deploying HyP3 to JPL

+This guide walks through deploying HyP3 into a JPL managed AWS commercial cloud account.
+It should work for any new JPL account and assumes:
+* the JPL account setup in the "default" manner by the JPL cloud team
+* the developer deploying the account is able to log in with the `power_user` role

+## 1. Roles-as-code

+JPL restricts developers from creating IAM roles or policies inside their AWS commercial cloud accounts.
-HyP3 can be deployed into a JPL managed AWS commercial account as long as JPL's `roles-as-code` tooling is provided in the account and in same region as the deployment.
+However, HyP3 can be deployed into a JPL managed AWS commercial account as long as JPL's `roles-as-code` tooling is provided in the account and in same region as the deployment.
 Currently, the only regions supported are `us-west-1`, `us-west-2`, `us-east-1`, and `us-east-2`.